 The medium-term financial strategy was presented to Cabinet in November 2022 and covers the period 2022 to 2027.
-An update to the financial plan was approved by Council in February 2024 as part of the budget setting process, the link can be found above.
+An update to the financial plan was approved by Council in February 2025 as part of the budget setting process for 2025/26.